ory/hydra/README.md

 * management user interfaces.
 * ... and a wide range of narrow use cases specific to each business demands.

-Gain access to more features and our security experts with our new enterprise edition of ORY Hydra. **[Contact us now](mailto:hi@ory.am) for more details.**
+Gain access to more features and our security experts with ORY Hydra for Enterprise!
+[Request details now!](https://docs.google.com/forms/d/e/1FAIpQLSf53GJwQxzIatTSEM7sXhpkWRh6kddKxzNfNAQ9GsLNEfuFRA/viewform)

 ## Quickstart